-Swallowing is a natural reflex that allows us to eat safely, ensuring that our bodies receive all the nutrients they need.
-Indysphagia, this reflex becomes difficult and sometimes risky: the passage of food from the mouth to the stomach can be impeded, with consequences for health, well-being, and quality of life, especially when care is provided at home.
+Swallowing is a natural process that allows us to eat safely, ensuring that our bodies receive all the nutrients they need.
+Indysphagia, this process becomes difficult and sometimes risky: the passage of food from the mouth to the stomach can be impeded, with consequences for health, well-being, and quality of life, especially when care is provided at home.

 For RistoSanoHome, discussing dysphagia means focusing on safety in daily life, ready-to-eat meals tailored to the needs of frail individuals, and practical support for those caring for patients at home.
 Difficulty swallowing is common among the elderly and people with neurological or chronic conditions, and is often accompanied by coughing while eating, regurgitation, weight loss, and dehydration.